 The facilities on site include a car park, picnic area, public toilets, playground, tea room and Tourist Information Point.

 We will meet at 5pm in the Parking Car to come back to Dublin.
-We will do a quick stop of 15 mins in the middle to use the bathrooms if necessary.

 On the way back you will be able to relax comfortably, rest and think of the great memories of the day